Adoptionist Theology: How did Jesus Become The Son of God?

 Source: (Gospel Fictions: Randel Helms pg.
 32, 38)

-LUKE: Sees the water Jesus is baptized in as ‘the grave’.
-When Jesus comes out of the water it is his ‘resurrection.’
+LUKE: He sees the water Jesus is baptized in as ‘the grave’.
+When Jesus comes out of the water, it is his ‘resurrection.’
 The water is symbolic: of ‘being washed by the blood’ of Jesus.

 MARK: believed Jesus to be the adopted ‘Son of God’.
 In the same way, David was the adopted ‘Son of God’, Thus Jesus became the ‘Son of God’ at his baptism.